Physical therapy is an important part of rehabilitation. It helps people restore movement and function after an injury or illness.

 If you have suffered an injury or are dealing with a chronic condition, physical therapy can help you improve your quality of life.

-Today, you'll learn about the top five benefits of incorporating physical therapy into your recover plan.
+Today, you'll learn about the top five benefits of incorporating physical therapy into your recovery plan.

 Let's get started...